gatsby-uc/gatsby-plugin-s3/README.md

 AWS_ACCESS_KEY_ID=xxxx AWS_SECRET_ACCESS_KEY=xxxx npm run deploy
 ```

-Additionally, these can be set in a local `.env` file too.
-(TODO: instruct how)
+Additionally, these can be set in a local `.env` file too, but this requires a bit more setup work.
+[See the recipe here](recipes/with-dotenv.md).

 ## Configuration
 Most of the aspects of the plugin can be configured.